Business rates multipliers

-We work out the amount of Business Rates payable by multiplying the rateable value (RV) of each property by one of two Business Rates multiplier figures (also called the Non-Domestic Rating Multipliers or 'poundage').
+We work out the amount of business rates payable by multiplying the rateable value (RV) of each property by one of two business rates multiplier figures.
 The multipliers are set each year by central government for the whole of England.

-The two different multiplier figures are the small business multiplier and the standard multiplier.
+The 2 different multiplier figures are the small business multiplier and the standard multiplier.

 The small business multiplier